 Aldbury seems such a quintessentially typical English village that is hard to believe it is not a film set, and indeed has been used for this purpose on several occasions.
 With a pond, church, pub, post office, sundial and even a set of village stocks, it seems to have everything a village should have.
 Its population, 675 people in 1831, was said to have been swelled by the influx of workmen to build the nearby Tring Cutting, a major engineering feat of the early Victorian era, which allowed the London to Birmingham Railway, the first long distance railway line to reach London, to be built.

-Three trains an hour run between London Euston and Tring from Monday to Saturday; there are two an hour on Sundays (journey time 35-43 minutes).
+Four trains an hour run between London Euston and Tring from Monday to Saturday; there are two an hour on Sundays (journey time 35-46 minutes).
 Take the train nearest to 9.30am to get to lunch in time on the main walk.
-There is also one train an hour from East Croydon and Clapham Junction via Shepherd's Bush from Monday to Saturday (journey time 75 minutes from East Croydon or 58 minutes from Clapham Junction): on Sunday you have to change at Watford Junction.

 Berkhamsted is served by the same trains that call at Tring and is one stop nearer London.By car : Park at the large station car park at Tring, which costs £4 a day from Monday to Friday after 10am or any time at weekends.

 |Lunch and tea||

 The Bridgewater Arms, Little Gaddesden (01442 842 408).
 Located 10.2km (6.3 miles) from the start of the walk, this traditional country inn, now owned by the Greene King chain, serves food all afternoon daily either in its restaurant or bar area.
 It also has a small garden.
 This is the only possible lunch stop for for the main walk.